-As the largest student employer at the university, Residence Life offers a variety of opportunities for students.
-Whether it's serving as a resident assistant, working the summer maintenance crew, staffing the front desks, or mentoring first-year students, working in Residence Life is an opportunity to help pay your tuition while getting more involved in the campus community.
+As the largest student employer at the university, residence life offers a variety of opportunities for students.
+Whether it's serving as a resident assistant, working the summer maintenance crew, staffing the front desks, or mentoring first-year students, working in residence life is an opportunity to help pay your tuition while getting more involved in the campus community.

-Beyond student positions, Residence Life employs a number of graduate students, and provides opportunities for faculty members to play an active role within the residential community.
+Beyond student positions, residence life employs a number of graduate students, and provides opportunities for faculty members to play an active role within the residential community.

 GRADUATE STAFF POSITIONS

-The assistant resident director (ARD) is a 12 month live-in position that requires evening and weekend hours, on-call duty rotation responsibilities and 20 office hours per week.
+The assistant resident director (ARD) is a 12 month live-in position that requires evening and weekend hours, on-call duty rotation responsibilities, and 20 office hours per week.
 The assistant resident director works collaboratively with the resident director in the daily management and development of a residence program that fosters an environment that is conducive to personal, academic and social growth.
-Principal ARD duties include staff supervision, student and community development, management of discipline and facilities management, serving as a student conduct officer, and participation in departmental projects such as resident advisor, academic mentore, desk receptionist and mail assistant selection and training as well as other duties assigned by director of residence life or designee.
+Principal ARD duties include staff supervision, student and community development, management of discipline and facilities management, serving as a student conduct officer, and participation in departmental projects such as resident advisor, academic mentor, desk receptionist, and mail assistant selection and training as well as other duties assigned by director of residence life or designee.

 Residence life has participated in the Association of College and University Housing Officers International (ACUHO-I) Summer Internship program since 1999.
 The ACUHO-I Housing Internship Program is one of the most prestigious and competitive internship opportunities available to graduate students in higher education programs across the country.

-Interns become part of the Salem State University residence life staff from May to August and assist in overseeing summer conferences, providing leadership for special projects and assisting in departmental strategic planning for the academic year.
+Interns become part of the Salem State University residence life staff from May to August and assist in overseeing summer conferences, providing leadership for special projects, and assisting in departmental strategic planning for the academic year.
 Each year the department interviews over 40 candidates from programs across the country.

-STUDENT STAFF POSITIONS:
+STUDENT STAFF POSITIONS

 As the largest student employer at the university, residence life offers a variety of opportunities for students.
 Whether it's serving as a resident assistant, academic mentor, desk receptionist, mail office assistant, or summer staff, working in residence life is an opportunity to help pay your tuition while getting more involved in the campus community.